 CHECKLIST QUESTION Ref.
+Ref.
 MoV COMMENTS Draft Concl.
 Final Concl. and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? end of the crediting period.
 B.9.
 Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
 B.9.1.
 Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1/ /33/ DR The monitoring plan allows for collection and archiving of the following key parameters related to the determination of emission reductions resulting from the project activity (the monitoring of the variables of the process indicated on PDD section B.7.1 will be carried out electronically on a fully automated system): - LFG Total,y : Total amount of landfill gas captured.
 On-site measured by a flow meter at normal conditions.
-Flow meter will be calibrated yearly, according to the Brazilian standard NBR 10396 .
+Flow meter with +/- 1% of accuracy will be calibrated yearly.
 Data to be aggregated monthly and yearly.
 Uncertainty level is low. - LFG Flare,y : Amount of landfill gas flared.
 On-site measured continually by a flow meter at normal conditions.
-Flow meter will be calibrated yearly, according to the Brazilian standard NBR 10396 .
-Data to be aggregated monthly and yearly.
-Uncertainty level is low. - LFG Flare,y : Amount of landfill gas flared.
-On-site measured continually by a flow meter at normal conditions.
-Flow meter will be calibrated yearly, according to the Brazilian standard NBR 10396 .
-Data to be aggregated monthly and yearly.
+Flow meter with +/- 1% of accuracy will be calibrated yearly, Data to be aggregated monthly and yearly.
 Uncertainty level is low. - LFG electricity,y : Amount of landfill gas combusted in power plant at Normal Temperature and Pressure.
-On-site measured ΟΚ
+On-site measured OK